Palespyder/PyProjects/Educational/README.md

 ---

-## Project 24: Chat App using Network and Sockets
+## Chat App using Network and Sockets
 **Description:**
 A chat application that uses network sockets for communication.
 Allows users to send and receive messages in real-time.